-NGA
+- NGA -

-The National Geospatial-Intelligence Agency (NGA) provides timely, relevant, and accurate geospatial intelligence in support of national security objectives.
+The National Geospatial-Intelligence Agency (NGA) (www.nga.mil) provides timely, relevant, and accurate geospatial intelligence in support of national security objectives.
 It provides geospatial intelligence in all its forms, and from whatever source - imagery, imagery intelligence, and geospatial data and information-to ensure the knowledge foundation for planning, decision, and action.
 Geospatial intelligence is the exploitation and analysis of imagery and geospatial information to describe, assess, and visually depict physical features and geographically referenced activities on earth.